 The UI Enterprise Authentication infrastructure provides a fully integrated method for verifying the identity of all persons in the university community.
 As such, it is an enabler for institutional and collegiate services and is essential to campus IT security.
 Enterprise level directories - Enterprise Directory Services and Active Directory - provide the authentication infrastructure to improve the user and IT provider experience.
 Data in the authentication directory is fed from authoritative sources, making the data dependable and available for decisions.
-Central, uniform authentication makes the login process simpler for the user.
-It allows the provider to concentrate on the specifics of their service.
-Enterprise authentication offers opportunities for services beyond the campus boundaries where appropriate for student recruiting, patient care or alumni relationship services.
+Central uniform authentication makes the login process simpler for the user.
+It allows to concentrate on the specifics of their service.
+Enterprise authentication are such as the concentrate on the specifics of their service.